jinhui185190197/PickerView/README.md

 https://github.com/jinhui185190197/PickView

 #CHANGE
-1. fix the scroll ,feel mor
+1. fix the scroll ,feel more smooth
+2. the view will place center